-BACHELOR OF PASTORAL MINISTRY (RESIDENTS OF THE UNITED STATES)
+BACHELOR OF THEOLOGY IN MISSIONAL LEADERSHIP (UNITED STATES RESIDENTS)

-The Bachelor of Pastoral Ministry (BPM) is for pastors currently serving in a church who desire to increase their effectiveness in leading the local congregation and impacting their nation or people group with the Gospel of Jesus Christ.
+The Bachelor of Theology in Missional Leadership (BTML) is for pastors currently serving in a church who desire to increase their effectiveness in leading the local congregation and impacting their nation or people group with the Gospel of Jesus Christ.
 Students will learn and direct revitalization within their congregation, including forming sequential disciple making small groups, training disciple making small group leaders, training Bible teachers, and apprenticing lay leaders to plant house churches.
 Students will learn Bible study methods, sermon preparation and delivery, Old and New Testament Bible survey, personal evangelism, a survey of world religions, an overview of church history, and a Bible doctrine survey.
 Finally, students will complete teaching and ministry practicums as part of a team to train other church leaders in these foundational principles.
-This program is an authorized degree and has received program accreditation.
+This program is an authorized degree and has received program accreditation from the Asia Theological Association (World Evangelical Alliance member).